LATTE: Application Oriented Social Network Embedding: Proposed Method

 where $\mb{D}$ is the corresponding diagonal matrix of $\mb{A}$.
 For symmetric matrix $\mb{A}$, the normalized matrix $\mb{B}$ will still be symmetric, and information in matrix $\mb{B}$ denotes the normalized $1_{st}$-order local network proximity.

-By multiplying the original adjacency matrix $\mb{A}$ with itself again, the resulting matrix $(\mb{A} \mb{A})$ actually contains the number of paths between node pairs via 2-hops.
+By multiplying the original adjacency matrix $\mb{A}$ with itself again, the resulting matrix contains the number of paths between node pairs via 2-hops.
 By following such an intuition, based on the normalized transition matrix, we can obtain the $2_{nd}$-order \textit{proximity matrix} $\mb{B}_2 = (\mb{B})^2$, as well as the $n_{th}$-order \textit{proximity matrix} $\mb{B}_n = (\mb{B})^n$.
-Meanwhile, different types of nodes and links have different impact in steering the closeness among the nodes, which can be resolved by assigning the paths via different types of nodes with different weights.
+Meanwhile, different types of nodes and links have the different impact in steering the closeness among the nodes, which can be resolved by assigning the paths via different types of nodes with different weights.
 In this paper, to simplify the model settings, we will treat different node and link types equally.
 As $n$ increases, the proximity scores contained in $\mb{B}_n$ can capture broader network global information, which may also converge to a stable state.
-Meanwhile, for some special types of networks or special structures, e.g., bi-partited networks, the convergence can actually never be obtained.
-It is hard to get rid of such structures form the network.
-Therefore, in this paper, instead of computing the stable state, we propose to increase $n$ to a feasibly large number $\bar{n}$, and the resulting matrix $\mb{B}_{\bar{n}}$ will be used as the \textit{network global proximity matrix}.
+In this paper, the resulting matrix $\mb{B}_{\bar{n}}$ will be used as the \textit{network global proximity matrix}.
+For a social network, it is easy to abtain the network global proximity matrix with a small $n$ due to the achievement of social science.

 Formally, based on the learned embedding representations in $\{\mb{z}_i\}_{v_i \in \mathcal{V}}$, with the autoencoder model introduced in the previous subsection, the potential connection probability between node pair $(v_i, v_j)$ can be modeled as